Bouenza Department

-Bouenza (can also be written as Buenza) is a department of the Republic of the Congo in the southern part of the country.
+Bouenza (can also be written as Buenza or Bwenza) is a department of the Republic of the Congo in the southern part of the country.
 It borders the departments of Lékoumou, Niari, and Pool, and internationally, the Democratic Republic of the Congo.
 The regional capital is Madingou.
 Towns and cities include Loudima, Mouyondzi, Loutété and Nkayi.

 Administrative divisions

 Bouenza Department is divided into one commune and ten districts: